 See exit checklistBorrower documents: identity, funds, and income

-Even if your case is primarily property-led, basic identity and financial checks are non-negotiable.
+Even if a case is primarily property-led, basic identity and financial checks are non-negotiable.
 Lenders need to meet regulatory and fraud-prevention requirements and must be confident they are lending to the right person with the funds to complete.
 The three borrower document categories below cover what is most commonly requested.

 Document type 1